Literary links in Warwickshire

 Talking of schooldays, poet Philip Larkin was born and raised in nearby Coventry – lines from his poem, ‘I remember, I remember’ about a train stop that jogs his memory of his boyhood are written on a plaque at Coventry Railway Station.

-With Coventry declared UK City of Culture 2021, it’s an apt time to look up Larkin’s haunts on a self-guided tour, including: the old cathedral where he was baptised, King Henry VIII School where he first had his writing published in the school magazine, and the 17th-century Golden Cross Inn where he sat reading books and drinking with friends.
+Look up Larkin’s haunts on a self-guided tour, including: the old cathedral where he was baptised, King Henry VIII School where he first had his writing published in the school magazine, and the 17th Century Golden Cross Inn where he sat reading books and drinking with friends.

 George Eliot Country: Middlemarch to Mill on the Floss